-theme of the World Sight Day 2016 is "Universal Eye Health" with the call for action "Stronger Together".
+theme of the World Sight Day 2016 is Universal Eye Health with a call to action

 ‘Of all the senses, sight must be the most delightful.- Helen Keller’

 In addition, patient